vegai/chaos/README.md

 # chaos
-Password metadata storager and xsalsa20 hasher
+Password metadata storager and xsalsa20 hasher.

 # installation / requirements

 Rust stable (known to work on 1.8) needed to compile.

 A way to reliably protect the unencrypted master key file (~/.chaos/key).
 Perhaps put it in a USB key that you always keep with you.
+Or keep it inside an encrypted volume that you only open for the duration of usage.

 ```
 cargo install chaos